 Teyla uses her Wraith-psychic ability to pilot a hiveship.
 Considering that her abilities prior to that were mostly limited to being Wraith-radar, this is pretty badass.

 For a Red Shirt who doesn't last 5 minutes, Griffin from "Grace Under Pressure" gets an incredible Dying Moment of Awesome.
 When the window of the sinking Jumper starts to crack from the pressure, without even thinking about it, he pushes Rodney into the rear compartment and seals the hatch, seconds before the cockpit floods.

-In "Rising, the revelation that the Athosians are not the primitive society they initially appeared to be, but actually The Remnant of a advanced society that has been repeatedly bombed back into the stone-age by the Wraith.
+In "Rising", the revelation that the Athosians are not the primitive society they initially appeared to be, but actually The Remnant of an advanced society that has been repeatedly bombed back into the stone-age by the Wraith.

 If there was ever any doubt as to why Ronon was made a Runner, we see why in "Sateda" as he makes the Wraith Hunters pay in blood for every step they take.